 If you do not specify the SASINITIALFOLDER system option, SAS determines the current folder by default.
-SAS uses the Sasuser folder as the default folder for the Open and Save As dialog boxes.
+SAS uses the Sasuser folder as the default folders for the Open and Save As dialog boxes.

-The current working folder is set according to information in "Determining the Current Folder When SAS Starts" on page 9.
+The current working folder is set according to information in "Determining the Current Folder When SAS Starts" on page 20.

-SASUSER System Option
+SASUSER System Option: Windows